 Sometimes you need a no-fuss breakfast recipe that’s filling, easy to make, and a guaranteed crowd-pleaser.

-Made in just one skillet and packed full of protein and veggies, country scrambled eggs can be easily made to feed your family on a weekday morning or scaled up to serve a crowd.
+Made in just one skillet and packed full of protein and veggies, country scrambled eggs can be easily made to feed your family on a weekday morning.
+It can also be scaled up to serve a crowd.

 I’m sharing my tips for making the best hearty breakfast scramble that’s sure to become a family staple.
 Plus, with all the veggies and meat, you can also serve these country scrambled eggs for lunch or dinner.